argoproj/argo-workflows/docs/parallelism.md

 You can restrict parallelism within a workflow using `parallelism` within a workflow or template.
 This only restricts total concurrent executions of steps or tasks within the same workflow.

-Examples
+Examples:

-1 [`parallelism-limit.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-limit.yaml) restricts the parallelism of a [loop](./walk-through/loops.md)
+1. [`parallelism-limit.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-limit.yaml) restricts the parallelism of a [loop](./walk-through/loops.md)
-1 [`parallelism-nested.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-nested.yaml) restricts the parallelism of a nested loop
+1. [`parallelism-nested.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-nested.yaml) restricts the parallelism of a nested loop
-1 [`parallelism-nested-dag.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-nested-dag.yaml) restricts the number of dag tasks that can be run at any one time
+1. [`parallelism-nested-dag.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-nested-dag.yaml) restricts the number of dag tasks that can be run at any one time
-1 [`parallelism-nested-workflow.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-nested-workflow.yaml) shows how parallelism is inherited by children
+1. [`parallelism-nested-workflow.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-nested-workflow.yaml) shows how parallelism is inherited by children
-1 [`parallelism-template-limit.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-template-limit.yaml) shows how parallelism of looped templates is also restricted
+1. [`parallelism-template-limit.yaml`](https://github.com/argoproj/argo-workflows/blob/main/examples/parallelism-template-limit.yaml) shows how parallelism of looped templates is also restricted

 ## Synchronization